absozero/awesome-devtools/README.md

 - [sd](https://github.com/chmln/sd) - A modern alternative to what sed has to offer. ![ossoft][oss]

 - [Taskwarrior](https://github.com/GothenburgBitFactory/taskwarrior) - A streamlined task manager on the cli. ![ossoft][oss]

+- [Timg](https://github.com/hzeller/timg) - An ascii image and GIF viewer for the command line, with many options to enhance viewing. ![ossoft][oss]

 - [Tmux](https://github.com/tmux/tmux) - A very useful terminal multiplexer to multitask as well as improve productivity. ![ossoft][oss]